 Find car finance deals with the best rates!Get a quote

 If you have a poor credit score, the good news is that there are some things you can do to improve things.
 However, there are two key messages to begin with:

-improving your credit score is almost always a process that needs to be conducted over time — typically months or even some years.
-Patience and perseverance may be required As a result, beware of companies advertising instant credit score repair activities in return for a fee.
+- improving your credit score is almost always a process that needs to be conducted over time — typically months or even some years.
+Patience and perseverance may be required As a result, beware of companies advertising instant credit score repair activities.

 Here are a few very real things you should consider doing though — and they might help you improve your credit standing:

-get your current credit history score from any one of the main agencies.
-You have a legal right to view this for a very modest (currently £2-£3) fee.
+- get your current credit history score from any one of the main agencies.
+You have a legal right to view this for a very modest (currently £2-£3).
 This is an essential starting point.

 Above all, don’t presume that your poor score is attributable to errors or misunderstandings.
 Such things are moderately unusual though worth checking.
 In practice, only by changing your behaviours will you drive an improvement in that credit score.
 Don’t forget — whatever your credit score, we at Carplus might be able to help you to secure that poor credit score car loan.